xye7ei/metaparse/README.md

 In such case, the generated parser structure, i.e. the underlying parser automaton states with corresponding transition tokens can be then inspected and analyzed with ease based on the OO-designed parser object.

 Another popular package [PLY](http://www.dabeaz.com/ply/) supplies extensive functionalities also based on LR-parsing.
-That implementation has more traditional front-end rule representation and yields better performance of parsing algorithm (ca. 130% of mine according to my nonserious benchmarking).
+That implementation has more traditional front-end rule representation and yields better performance of parsing algorithm (ca. 130% speed-up of mine according to my nonserious benchmarking).
 Maybe the benefits of the efficiency can be learned for future optimization of this package.